 What can schools do?

-On Tuesday 18 March, I’ll be leading a webinar for the Oxford International Programme on how school leaders should be looking at the style of pedagogy in their classrooms and ensuring global skills for the 21st century are being well taught.
-This will include looking at the changes necessary to bring about a ‘New Normal”.
-In addition, I will also introduce the importance of enhancing learner agency and how it can be introduced throughout your school.
-I’ll introduce the foundational skills and context for student agency in more detail, as well as advise how school leaders on their role in this “New Normal” for education.
-After all, learning never stops.
+On Tuesday 18 March, I led a webinar for the Oxford International Programme on how school leaders should be looking at the style of pedagogy in their classrooms and ensuring global skills for the 21st century are being well taught.
+I took an in-depth look at the changes needed to bring about a ‘New Normal’, the importance of enhancing learner agency and practical strategies to help integrate this into your school.
+I also introduced the foundational skills and context for student agency in more detail, as well as advised school leaders on how to take on their role in this ‘New Normal’ for education.
+After all, learning never stops!